Bi-Lagrangian structures and Teichm\"uller theory: Introduction

 \section{Introduction}

-Let $M$ be a smooth manifold.
-A symplectic structure on $M$ is a closed nondegenerate $2$-form $\omega$.
-A Lagrangian foliation of $(M, \omega)$ is a foliation of $M$ by Lagrangian submanifolds, \textit{i.e.} submanifolds that are maximally isotropic for $\omega$.
-Lagrangian foliations play a major role in geometric quantization where they are called real polarizations (see e.g. \cite{MR1806388}).
-It was first proved by Weinstein \cite{MR0286137} that the leaves of a Lagrangian foliation admit a natural affine structure, which is given by a flat torsion-free affine connection called the Bott connection.
-This is only a \emph{partial} connection on $M$ in the sense that $\nabla_X Y$ is only defined for vector fields $X$ and $Y$ that are tangent to the foliation.
-This partial connection can always be extended to a ``full'' connection, but in general there is no canonical way to choose such an extension.
-However if $(M, \omega)$ is given \emph{two} transverse Lagrangian foliations $\mathcal{F}_1$ and $\mathcal{F}_2$, then there exists a unique symplectic connection $\nabla$ on $M$ which extends the Bott connection of each foliation (this was first proved by He{\ss} \cite{MR607691, HessPhD}, who studied symplectic connections in (bi-)polarized symplectic manifolds as a tool for geometric quantization).
-In this scenario $(\omega, \mathcal{F}_1,\mathcal{F}_2)$ is called a bi-Lagrangian structure on $M$ and $\nabla$ is called the bi-Lagrangian connection.
+A Lagrangian foliation of a symplectic manifold $(M, \omega)$ is a foliation by Lagrangian submanifolds, \ie{} maximally isotropic submanifolds for $\omega$.
+These play a major role in geometric quantization where they are known as real polarizations (see \eg{} \cite{MR1806388}).
+Weinstein \cite{MR0286137} showed that each leaf of a Lagrangian foliation admit a natural affine structure given by a flat torsion-free connection called the \emph{Bott connection}.
+The Bott connection is only defined tangentially to the foliation; it can always be extended to a full connection but in general there is no preferred extension.
+However, if $(M, \omega)$ is given \emph{two} transverse Lagrangian foliations $\mathcal{F}_1$ and $\mathcal{F}_2$, there exists a unique symplectic connection $\nabla$ on $M$ which extends the Bott connection of each foliation.
+This was first proved by He{\ss} \cite{MR607691, HessPhD}, who studied symplectic connections in polarized symplectic manifolds as a tool for geometric quantization.
+In this scenario $(\omega, \mathcal{F}_1,\mathcal{F}_2)$ is called a bi-Lagrangian structure.